hallazie/cv_toy/README.md

 ### light-weighted saliency detection

 Light weighted saliency detection with effort to reduce both modle size and runtime memory, implemented in Pytorch and MxNet.

+### deepfix

+VGG16 backbone and inception module + dilation conv at output layers, implemented in Pytorch

+### salgan

+Generative Adversarial Nets for saliency prediction.
+Using GANs for saliency prediction is kind of nonesense, but implemented anyway, in Pytorch.